 Wondering which version of the Bible is right for you?
 Comparing can help you make the choice.

-With a plethora of Bible translations available today, you might feel there’s an overwhelming selection to pick from.
+ith a plethora of Bible translations available today, you might feel that there’s an overwhelming selection to pick from.
 Some of the more popular translations currently include the New International Version, the King James Version, the New King James Version, the New Living Translation and the New American Standard Bible.
-Choosing can be difficult, but a helpful guide such as this one can go a long way toward ensuring that you find the perfect translation for your needs.

 When deciding which translation you prefer, consider the readability of each.
 It typically is communicated in terms of the reader’s average grade level.

 Among the most readable modern translations are the New Century Version (fourth grade), Contemporary English Version (fifth grade), New Living Translation (sixth grade) and Today’s English Version (seventh grade).